-- When a person has an infection, germs collect in the lymph nodes and cause swelling.
+Ess ential Understandings Essential Knowledge and Skills swelling.
 If the throat is infected, the lymph nodes in the neck may swell.
 That is why doctors check for swollen lymph nodes (sometimes called swollen "glands") in the neck when someone has a sore throat.
-(2.a) - Some cells of the immune system can recognize cancer cells as abnormal and kill them.
+(2.a) • Some cells of the immune system can recognize cancer cells as abnormal and kill them.
 Unfortunately, this may not be enough to get rid of a cancer altogether.
 But some new treatments aim to use the immune system to fight cancer.
-(Cancer Research United Kingdom) (2.a) - To keep the lymphatic system strong and healthy (3.a): - Avoid exposure to pollutants, unhealthy environments, and toxic chemicals like those found in pesticides or cleaning products.
-These chemicals can build up in your system and make it harder for the body to filter waste. - o Drink plenty of water to stay hydrated so lymph can easily move throughout the body. - Maintain a healthy lifestyle that includes regular exercise and a healthy diet.
+(2.a) • To keep the lymphatic system strong and healthy (3.a): • Avoid exposure to pollutants, unhealthy environments, and toxic chemicals like those found in pesticides or cleaning products.
+These chemicals can build up in your system and make it harder for the body to filter waste. • Drink plenty of water to stay hydrated so lymph can easily move throughout the body. • Maintain a healthy lifestyle that includes regular exercise and a healthy diet.

-Topic: Nutrition
+Strand: Nutrition